benashford/rs-es/README.md

 ## Documentation

-[Full documentation for `rs-es`](http://benashford.github.io/rs-es/rs_es/index.html).
-The rest of this document consists of an introduction.
+[Full documentation for `rs-es`](http://benashford.github.io/rs-es/rs_es/index.html), currently accurate for the 0.2.x series.
+The rest of this document consists of an introduction, describing 0.3.x.

 ## Building and installation